skibek/Charts/docs/RekrutacjaPytania.md

 @BatchSize(size = 100) Set<Bar> bars; - Hibernate.initialize(foo.getBars());

 - Optional - nie zwracać NULLa i za każdym razem sprawdzać czy nie NULL (przy zapytaniu z bazy dzięki Optionalom nie trzeba o tym pamiętać)

+CascadeType.PERSIST : cascade type presist means that save() or persist() operations cascade to related entities.
+CascadeType.MERGE : cascade type merge means that related entities are merged when the owning entity is merged.
+CascadeType.REFRESH : cascade type refresh does the same thing for the refresh() operation.
+CascadeType.REMOVE : cascade type remove removes all related entities association with this setting when the owning entity is deleted.
+CascadeType.DETACH : cascade type detach detaches all related entities if a “manual detach” occurs.
+CascadeType.ALL : cascade type all is shorthand for all of the above cascade operations.

 ```

 ## Spring